johanthoren/opsview-rs/README.md

 The *opsview* crate is a Rust library designed to interact with the [Opsview monitoring software](https://www.itrsgroup.com/infrastructure-monitoring).
-It provides a comprehensive API for handling Opsview objects such as hosts, service checks, host groups, and more.
+It provides a comprehensive coverage of the Opsview REST API and allows you to handle Opsview objects such as hosts, service checks, host groups, and more.
 The initial focus is on the *client* and *config* modules which enables the user to perform all kinds of object configuration management using this Rust library.

 ## Project Status